 Students earn Sona credit points for their eligible courses from participating in research activity.
 This can be either through direct participation in research through the Sona online research system (Option 1), by completing summaries of primary research articles (Option 2), or by a combination of the two types of activities.
-First year courses (i.e., PSYO 111 and PSYO 121) include 4% as part of the final course grade for participating in Sona research activity, while second year and higher courses allow for a 2% bonus to be added to the final course grade for participating.
+First year courses (i.e., PSYO 111 and PSYO 121) include 4% as part of the final course grade for participating in Sona research activity.
+This course will offer a maximum of 4 credits.
+You will only receive 4 credits if you complete at least 4 credits worth of studies with at least one study completed from List A and at least one study completed from List B. If you earn 4 credits only from a single list, you will receive a 0.5 credit penalty and only receive a maximum of 3.5 credits.
+This penalty is in effect regardless of how many credits have been earned; it deducts from the maximum amount that can be earned for the course.

-Research Participation In Online Research System (Option 1)
+Research Participation in Online Research System (Option 1)